Post

 \[y_2 = uy_1 = y_1 \int U dx\]

-A general second-order differential equation $F(x, y, y^\prime, y^{\prime\prime})=0$, whether linear or nonlinear, can be reduced to first order using reduction of order when $y$ does not appear explicitly, when $x$ does not appear explicitly, or as we saw earlier, when it is homogeneous linear and one solution is already known.
+A general second-order ODE $F(x, y, y^\prime, y^{\prime\prime})=0$, whether linear or nonlinear, can be reduced to a first-order ODE using reduction of order when $y$ does not appear explicitly, when $x$ does not appear explicitly, or, as seen before, when the equation is homogeneous linear and one solution is already known.

 This post is licensed under CC BY-NC 4.0 by the author.